About

 Photo courtesy of Rotaplast

-Boothbay Harbor Rotarian Dr. Ann Demeranville currently manages the project from Rotary District 7780 in Maine.
-Wrap-A-Smile was started by Terry Hodskins of the Wells Maine Rotary Club and to date over 24,700 hand-made cotton quilts have been shared around the world.
-Initially colorful children’s quilts were given to babies and children undergoing cleft lip and cleft palate repair provided by Rotaplast volunteer surgeons.
-As the program expanded Wrap-A-Smile was able to share quilts with Alliance for Smiles and Thousand Smiles, both Rotary-related surgical missions which also provide cleft lip and cleft palate repair.
-Additionally, quilts have been shared with other Rotary-related medical missions such as wheelchairs in Africa, hospitals in Nigeria and Uganda, and Ronald McDonald Houses locally.
+Dr. Ann Demeranville currently manages the project from Asheville, NC, in Rotary District 7670.
+Wrap-A-Smile was started by Terry Hodskins of the Wells Maine Rotary Club and to date over 27,000 hand-made cotton quilts have been shared around the world.
+Colorful children's quilts have been given to babies and children undergoing cleft lip and cleft palate repair by Rotaplast volunteer surgeons.
+Secondarily these missions also often surgically correct the debilitating effects of burn scars, for adults as well as children.

 Photo courtesy of Sunshine Online Quilt Guild